mozilla/mozillians/docs/installation/installation-virtualenv.rst

    The provided configuration uses a MySQL database named `mozillians` and accesses it locally using the user `mozillians`.
-You can see :doc:`mysql` if you need help creating a user and database.
+You can see :doc:`/installation/mysql` if you need help creating a user and database.

 #.
 Download ElasticSearch::